Agnes Irwin (educator): Illness, death and interment

-Irwin fell ill with pneumonia in Philadelphia in 1914, and died there on December 5, 1914.
+Irwin fell ill with pneumonia in Philadelphia in 1914, and died at her home there at 2027 De Lancey Place on December 5, 1914.
 She was interred at Philadelphia's Saint James the Less Episcopal Churchyard.

 Legacy

-Today, The Agnes Irwin School continues to be a leader in girls' education with approximately 600 girls enrolled in pre-kindergarten to 12th grades.
-The school is currently located in suburban Rosemont, Pennsylvania, 10 miles west of Philadelphia.

-Irwin died of pneumonia in Philadelphia in 1914.

 Irwin was the subject of a 1934 biography by Agnes Repplier.

+Today, The Agnes Irwin School continues to be a leader in girls' education with approximately 600 girls enrolled in pre-kindergarten to twelfth grades.
+The school is currently located in suburban Rosemont, Pennsylvania, ten miles west of Philadelphia.
+In September 2015, English primatologist and anthropologist Jane Goodall gave a presentation to the student body, explaining her pioneering research work with chimpanzees and discussing the continuing need for environmental activism.